Kenneth Rayment: Civilian career

 In 1945, Rayment joined British European Airways (BEA) as a pilot.
 In his early career with BEA, he flew Airspeed Consuls, Dakotas, and Vickers Vikings.
 In 1953, he started flying Airspeed Ambassadors and Vickers Viscounts as a senior captain.
-By 1958, he was considering retiring from flying and becoming a farmer, this was after Rayment had to recuperate from his piloting duties flying for BEA following a hernia operation in late 1957.
+By 1958, he was considering retiring from flying and becoming a farmer.
+This was after Rayment had to recuperate from his piloting duties for BEA, following a hernia operation in late 1957.

 Munich air disaster

 On 6 February 1958, Rayment was the second pilot of a charted flight that was to bring the Manchester United football team, supporters and journalists from Germany back to England.
 BEA flight 609 crashed on its third attempt to take-off from a slush-covered runway at Munich-Riem Airport, West Germany.

-Rayment was knocked unconscious during the crash, and was found to have a broken leg plus head injuries.
+Rayment was knocked unconscious during the crash, and had a broken leg, plus head injuries.
 Having been rescued from the wreckage, he was taken to Rechts der Isar Hospital in Munich.
 By 12 February, he was being kept in an oxygen tent.
-Having never regained consciousness, he died of his injuries on 15 March 1958, aged 37, he was the second crew member to die due to injuries received in the crash at Munich.
+Having never regained consciousness, he died of his injuries on 15 March 1958, aged 37.
+He was the second crew member to die due to injuries received in the crash at Munich.